Red Wings vs. Bruins Player Props Betting Odds

-David Pastrnak and Dylan Larkin are two of the players with prop bets on the table when the Boston Bruins and the Detroit Red Wings meet at TD Garden on Saturday (opening faceoff at 7:00 PM ET).
+Dylan Larkin and David Pastrnak are two of the players with prop bets available when the Detroit Red Wings and the Boston Bruins play at Little Caesars Arena on Saturday (opening faceoff at 7:00 PM ET).

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!